-In the design of the new format, the National Treasury endeavoured to ensure that each item label reflects the actual content of the item.
-In addition, item labels such as "other" or "miscellaneous" have studiously been avoided, as their content is unclear and lack transparency.
-Moreover, the term "grant" is not used even though it is generally accepted in the GFS.
-This is because in the context of the South African Constitution the meaning of "grant" differs from that in the GFS.
+In the economic format, as well as in the chart, each item label reflects the actual content of the item and is identified by this descriptive label.
+In addition, item labels such as "other" or "miscellaneous" have studiously been avoided, as their content is unclear and lacks transparency.
+This has ensured that all classifications are consistent across all national and provincial departments, improving the quality of information provided to legislatures and assisting in the policy-making process.